code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 5) Reset your facets (you can use the *reset* option or hover over a facet and click on *exclude*).

-6) Facet again, but this time on the following paths only:
+6) Facet again, but this time we want to get all geographical names in the dataset.
+To do that, facet on the following paths only:

 ```
 /mods/originInfo/place/placeTerm